MbBrainz/StochasticSimulation-group19/notes-code-harshita.md

 ## Questions for
 - If we choose Tinitial, cooling factor and markov chains, is that enough to get a nice grade?
 - How do we know if it is a good local minima?
 Is showing that it is close to the global minimum enough of proof or do we need to do something else?
-- add statistical hypothesis test to test function, is that nessecary
+- add statistical hypothesis test to test function, is that nessecary?
+Hypothesis test on the found minimum possible

+## Answers:
+- Tinitial may also be found in literature but we can do both
+- local minimum is only statistical estimate, cant be sure.
+- to proof effectiveness of the algorithm we need to provide statistical signifuicance for multiple iterations (std, CI), but we can't really do a test because the theoretical value will asways be lower.
+Stick to percentage errors and check how other papers do it.

 ## todo maupi
 - [writing]